falun/aspartame/README.md

 See [this play link](http://play.golang.org/p/WJqHhz2K6y)

 ##### Limitations
 They are legion.
-High on the list though is that `aspartame` currently only supports int-typed enums and doesn't parse out the values.
+High on the list though is that `aspartame` currently only supports int-typed enums and doesn't parse out values in assignment.
 Adding that should be pretty simple but didn't make the first cut.